 GRI Reference Code Description 2023 Response 2-26 Mechanisms for seeking advice and raising concern The organization has implemented numerous mechanisms for individuals to seek advice on implementing the organizations' policies and practices for responsible business conduct and to raise concerns about the organization's business conduct.
 In addition to each individual's supervisor, representatives from the company's People & Culture team are available for individuals to request advice or to raise concerns.
 In September 2022, Parkland launched its "Disrespectful Workplace Incident" program available to employees through Parkland's intranet, allowing employees to confidentially report workplace incidents to Parkland's People & Culture team.
 Further, the organization's General Counsel is prominent within the organization, and his direct contact information is provided in the Code of Conduct and similar policies.
 Concerns that are brought to the company through any of these mechanisms are investigated by members of the Legal, Risk & Controls, and People & Culture teams as required.
 Finally, the Whistleblower Policy, which maintains a Whistleblower Hotline that is operated by a third party, provides individuals with a mechanism to anonymously raise concerns.
 Retaliation against good-faith reporters is not tolerated, as described in the Whistleblower Policy.
 2-27 Compliance with laws and regulations Please refer to the Sustainability Performance Data on pages 34-37 of the 2023 Sustainability Report.
 2-28 Membership associations Parkland engages with a number of associations and think-tanks as part of the company's policy portfolio to ensure alignment, awareness and engagement as necessary on issues of impact to Parkland.
-Ongoing engagement is undertaken with associations and groups including but not limited to: Canadian Fuels Association SIGMA Canadian Chamber of Commerce Cayman Renewable Energy Association Transportation Energy Institute Barbados Renewable Energy Association (BREA) 2-29 Approach to stakeholder engagement Parkland believes that engagement and consultation with key partners is foundational to the role we play in the communities in which we operate.
-Parkland's Policy, Sustainability and Government Relations teams helps support the identification of such partners throughout the business through strategic mapping across our projects and operations, and provides best practices for effective engagement and communication Examples of partners that we have identified and engage with includes, but is not limited to: Indigenous Peoples and Governments Covernments Covernments and Regulators Partners Suppliers Investors Customers Employees The purpose of engagement with these partners generally focuses on creating a two-way dialogue between the company and parties to inform, consult, or collaborate on projects and initiatives.
-This ensures Parkland establishes and maintains mutually beneficial and responsible relationships within the communities that we operate in.
-For more information, please see page 33 of the 2023 Sustainability Report.
-Examples of meaningful engagement Parkland has undertaken in the past includes consultation agreements and processes with First Nations, surveys and town halls with local community members and employees, as well as a standing Community Advisory Panel at the Burnaby Refinery comprised of local community members.
-We are committed to engaging productively with our community neighbours, and always local for ways to do better.
-2-30 Collective bargaining agreements Please refer to the Sustainability Performance Data on pages 34-37 of the 2023 Sustainability Report.
+Ongoing engagement is undertaken with associations and groups including but not limited to: • Canadian Fuels Association • SIGMA • Canadian Chamber of Commerce • Cayman Renewable Energy Association • Transportation Energy Institute • Barbados Renewable Energy Association (BREA) 2-29 Approach to stakeholder engagement Parkland believes that engagement and consultation with key partners is foundational to the role we play in the communities in which we operate.
+Parkland's Policy.
+Sustainability and Government Relations teams helps support the identification of such partners throughout the business through strategic mapping across our projects and operations, and provides best practices for effective engagement and communications.
+Examples of partners that we have identified and engage with includes, but is not limited to: Indigenous Peoples and Governments Coormunity Members Governments and Regulators Partners Governments and Regulators Partners For and Regulators F 2-30 Collective bargaining agreements Please refer to the Sustainability Performance Data on pages 34-37 of the 2023 Sustainability Report.
 3-1 Process to determine material topics Please refer to page 33 of the 2023 Sustainability Report 3-2 List of material topics Please refer to page 33 of the 2023 Sustainability Report 3-3 Management of material topics Please refer to the following pages in the 2023 Sustainability Report: • Promote healthy and safe operations: pages 6-9, 11-14 • Support customers through the energy transition: pages 6-9, 15-17 • Reduce our operational climate impact: pages 6-9, 18-23 • Build a diverse team and inclusive workplace: pages 6-9, 24-26 • Invest in our communities: pages 6-9, 27-29 201-1 Direct economic value generated and distributed Please refer to the Sustainability Performance Data on pages 34-37 of the 2023 Sustainability Report.